aws-samples/sample-generative-visual-inspection/README.md

 computer vision models—are costly, slow to adapt, and difficult to scale across diverse<br/>
 product lines.

-This Jypiter notebook introduces a zero-training, no-dataset-required visual inspection<br/>
+This Jupyter notebook introduces a zero-training, no-dataset-required visual inspection<br/>
 system using **Amazon Nova Pro**, a multimodal foundation model accessed via **Amazon Bedrock**.<br/>
 Using only a **Jupyter notebook**, you can detect manufacturing defects in product images with structured<br/>
 natural language prompts—no computer vision expertise or labeled data required.<br/>